Berkeley County Detention Center Inmate Visitation

 Berkeley County Detention Center Visitation Dress Code

-• Shorts and skirts should reach mid-thigh.
+• Shorts and skirts should be mid-thigh length or longer.

-• Anything displaying drugs, weapons or profanity.
+• Attire displaying references to drugs, weapons, or profanity.

 Visitation Tips and Guidelines